10up/action-repo-automator/README.md

 - **Add Milestone:** Automatically adds a Milestone to PRs.
 If the PR is connected to an issue with a milestone, the same milestone will be added to the PR.
 Otherwise, the next milestone from the available milestones will be assigned, sorted using version comparison.
 - **Auto-label merge conflicts:** Automatically adds a label to PRs with merge conflicts, and once a conflict is resolved, the label is automatically removed.
 - **Auto-comment merge conflicts:** Automatically adds a comment to PRs with merge conflicts to notify the PR author, and once a conflict is resolved, the comment is automatically removed.
+- **Auto-Sync PR branch:** Automatically keeps the pull request branch up to date with the base branch.

 ## Configuration